Macrometacorp/docs/docs/photoniq/vwrs/troubleshoot-vwrs.md

 ## Troubleshoot Waiting Room Cookie

 The `vwrs-cookie` cookie holds valuable information regarding each user's access to the waiting room.
-This information is securely encrypted using the library encryption key.

 If you need to debug and access the content of the cookie, then you can enable debugging mode when calling the `handleVwrsRequest()` function.
 Enabling debugging mode stores the unencrypted cookie in the `x-vwrs-debug` header, granting you access to its content for debugging purposes.

 ```js
 export async function onClientRequest(request) {